-1. Be sure to notify the insurance company promptly.
-You also need to go over what your limits are and what is covered.
+1. Notify the insurance company promptly.
+You also need to go over what your insurance policy limits are and what is covered.
 If your insurance policy was destroyed in the fire, order a new copy from the insurance company.

-2. Keep track of your conversations.
+2. Keep track of your communications.
 Every time you talk with the insurance company, write down the name of the person you spoke with, job title and supervisor’s name.
-Follow up your conversations in writing.
+Document all communications.

 3. Don’t give a recorded statement without understanding your rights.
-You need to comply with the insurance company when they make reasonable requests.
-You may want to consider talking with a Miami insurance lawyer, if the insurance adjuster requests to take a recorded statement from you.
+You need to comply with the insurance company's investigation and any reasonable requests.
+But you should speak with an experienced insurance claims lawyer, if the insurance adjuster requests to take a recorded statement from you.